The pastoral team

 - As well as ensuring good order in the church, they strive to be models of the Gospel themselves (2 Timothy 4:2 – Hebrews 13:17 – 1 Timothy 4:12).

-- Pastors exercise their ministry in collaboration with other leaders (assistants, elders, deacons, activity leaders), who are recognised and established in their office by the church, and who must also meet the criteria set out in the New Testament (1 Timothy 3:8-13; Titus 1:5-9).
+- Pastors exercise their ministry in collaboration with other leaders (assistants, elders, deacons, activity leaders), who are recognised and established in their ministry by the church, and who must also meet the criteria set out in the New Testament (1 Timothy 3:8-13; Titus 1:5-9).